Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Fundamentals of HDC/VSA

-Seed hypervectors are the building blocks for compound VSA representations, which are built up from operations performed on the seed vectors.
+Seed hypervectors are the building blocks for compound HDC/VSA representations, which are built from operations performed on the seed vectors.
 For example, a compound hypervector representing edges of a graph (compound entity) can be constructed (Section~\ref{sect:graphs}) from seed hypervectors representing its nodes (basis symbols).
-This compositional formation of data structures in VSA is akin to conventional computing and very different from the modern neural networks in which activity vectors, especially in hidden layers, often can not be readily parsed.
+This compositional formation of data structures in HDC/VSA is akin to conventional computing and very different from the modern neural networks in which activity vectors, especially in hidden layers, often can not be readily parsed.

-Two key VSA operations are dyadic vector operations between hypervectors that are referred to as {\em addition} and {\em multiplication}.
-Like the operations between ordinary numbers with the same name, they form, together with the representation vector space, a ring-like algebraic structure.
-Another important VSA operation is {\em permutation} of the components within a hypervector.
+Two key HDC/VSA operations are dyadic vector operations between hypervectors that are referred to as {\em superposition} and {\em binding}.
+Like the corresponding operations between ordinary numbers, they form, together with the representation vector space, a field-like algebraic structure.
+Another important HDC/VSA operation is the {\em permutation} of components within a hypervector.

-The addition operation is also called ``bundling'' or ``superposition'', and the multiplication operation is also called ``binding''.
-In the Multiply-Add-Permute model, the binding operation is literally implemented via component-wise multiplication, the Hadamard product.
-The permutation operation is often a rotation of components, i.e., a cyclic shift of the vector component index.
+The component-wise addition operation is used for bundling or superposing and in the Multiply-Add-Permute model it is implemented as a component-wise addition of hypervectors.
+The binding operation is used for variable binding.
+In the Multiply-Add-Permute model, the binding operation is implemented via component-wise multiplication, i.e., via the Hadamard product.
+The permutation operation, as its name suggests, shuffles the components of a hypervector according to a pre-defined permutation that can be, e.g., chosen randomly.
+In practice, a rotation of components, i.e., a cyclic shift of the hypervector component index, is used frequently.

+In what follows, we describe each operation and its properties in more detail.
+It is important to stress that various HDC/VSA models differ in the particular details of realizing their operations.
+As a consequence, the operations' properties presented below are relevant for the Multiply-Add-Permute model but are not valid for each and every HDC/VSA model.
+For the sake of focus, we will not discuss differences between different HDC/VSA models in depth here, but we encourage interested readers to consult recent studies~\cite{SchlegelVSAComparison2020, KleykoSurveyVSA2021Part1}.

-In what follows, we describe each operation and its properties in further details.
-Note that the hypervectors referred to in this section are pseudo-random i.i.d.
+Note also that the seed hypervectors referred to in this section are pseudo-random i.i.d.
 Because high-dimensional representation tolerates errors, the conditions listed below need only be satisfied approximately or with high probability.
-By the concentration of measure phenomenon, the operations -- and computations based on them -- become ever more reliable, dependable, and predictable as the dimensionality $N$ of the space increases.
+Due to the concentration of measure phenomenon, the operations -- and computations based on them -- become ever more reliable, dependable, and predictable as the dimensionality $N$ of the space increases.